-Hard Deadline: All materials of any kind must be submitted by 5 PM on Friday, April 26, 2024.
+Hard Deadline: All materials of any kind must be submitted by 5 PM on Friday, April 26, 202.
 No materials will be accepted after this time.
 Final grades will be calculated based only on materials submitted by this deadline.
-If there are substantial materials missing that cannot be submitted before this deadline, the student should consider withdrawing from the course or requesting an Incomplete by completing this form before the end of the term.
+If there are substantial materials that are missing and that cannot be submitted before this deadline, the student should consider withdrawing from the course or requesting an Incomplete by completing this form prior to the end of the term.

 Email: Faculty email addresses are posted on the open Internet for every software bot and spammer in the world to see.
 Therefore, faculty Outlook accounts are configured differently, and an outside contractor also scans faculty email.
 Emails from outside sources are often blocked automatically.
 Because of this and a federal law relating to student privacy (FERPA), students must use a Loyola email address when contacting the TAs or the instructor about this course.
-In the subject line of an email, please put Chem 181-section number and TA's name.
+In the subject line of an email, please put Chem 226-section number and TA's name.

-Interactions with TAs: To increase the amount of individual assistance you receive in lab, Teaching Assistants will participate in delivering this course.
+Interactions with TAs: To increase the amount of individual assistance students receive in the lab, Teaching Assistants will participate in delivering this course.
 If at any time during the semester you have any questions or concerns about the behavior of your Teaching Assistant, please contact the instructor.